rosek86/bluetooth-hci/Readme.md

 # n-ble

 This is an attempt to implement Bluetooth 5 host in Typescript.
 This application requires Bluetooth 5 compatible HCI controller device.
-I use nRF52840 dongle flashed with Zephyr HCI controller firmware, an example firmware configuration can be found in zephyr/hci_usb directory.
+I use nRF52840 dongle flashed with Zephyr HCI controller firmware.
+Steps to build and flash the firmware are described in docs/ZephyrHciController.md.

 ## Node